garden-io/garden/docs/reference/action-types/Deploy/helm.md

         # more information.
         defaultGroup:

+    # Overrides for the container command and/or arguments for when in sync mode
     overrides:
+      - # The Kubernetes resources to override.
+If specified, this is used instead of `spec.defaultTarget`.
-      - target:
+        target:
-          # The kind of the Kubernetes resource to modify.
+          # The kind of Kubernetes resource to find.
           kind:

-          # The name of the resource.
+          # The name of the resource, of the specified `kind`.
+If specified, you must also specify `kind`.
           name:

+          # A map of string key/value labels to match on any Pods in the namespace.
+When specified, a random ready Pod
+          # with matching labels will be picked as a target, so make sure the labels will always match a specific Pod
+          # type.
+          podSelector:

           # The name of a container in the target.
 Specify this if the target contains more than one container and the
           # main container is not the first container in the spec.